 Let me preface this with I wanted a cat.
 Seriously, I did.
 I lost that one and while both my ex and I grew up with labs, he’d wanted a Siberian Husky since he was in high school.
 So after I lost the cat battle, I googled ‘Siberian Husky Ohio’ and low and behold my little P’s picture popped up.
 I immediately knew she was supposed to be my dog and called the breeder.
 Impulsive?
 You bet, but I knew in my gut she was put on this earth for me.
 She was the prettiest of two litters (same dad, 2 different moms), however truly the least ‘husky’ compared to the other pups.
 A lot of people question my loyalty to my dog.
 I have fought to keep her extensively since I left Cleveland.
-I fought for her in my divorce (Yes, very common these days.
-Animals are considered ‘marital property’) and I have fought some of my family whom have strongly encouraged (practically forced) me to get rid of her.
+I fought for her in my divorce (yes, very common these days, animals are considered ‘marital property’) and I have fought some of my family whom have strongly encouraged me to get rid of her.

 Huskies are NOT recommended for first time dog owners.
-Leave it to me, to get the most challenging dog.
+Leave it to me to get the most challenging dog.
 If you think owning a puppy is hard, try having a husky puppy!
 Its like having a wind up little crocodile coming at you at all times.
 I grew up as an equestrian and learned at a young age that owning an animal is a commitment.
 You don’t get a puppy (or any animal for that matter) and decide after a year that it doesn’t fit your lifestyle.
-That’s what happens with huskies, all the time.
+That’s what happens with huskies all the time.
 Apparently even more so with the Game of Thrones obsession (dire wolves).
 Husky puppies (and malemutes) are the cutest puppies on the planet, BUT they are a handful.
 I REFUSED to be one of those people, so I read as much as I could, joined closed Husky FB groups etc., in order to give my dog the best life possible.
-Yes, I have become a crazy husky lady (I prefer husky advocate).
-Way better than a crazy cat lady, if you ask me!
+Yes, I have become a crazy husky lady (I prefer husky advocate), way better than a crazy cat lady if you ask me!

 I firmly believe animals are God’s greatest gifts.
 Despite the many dysfunctions in my family, the one thing we all have in common is our love of animals.
 Its really the only thing that has kept us bonded over the years.
 Truly, that and my sister’s kids are the things we talk about most.
-My ex-husband and in-laws also loved animals, so after we lost their dog tragically, I decided it was time to bring some JOY back into our lives.
-RIP, Shooter! 💖
+My ex-husband and in-laws also loved animals, so after we lost their dog tragically I decided it was time to bring some JOY back into our lives.
+RIP, Shooter!

 I’ve learned so much from this dog.
 I’ve learned that you have to respect boundaries, because they’re healthy and they aren’t going to go away.
-I didn’t grow up with them, so its a concept that was foreign to me.
-Pandi gets so much attention; people from all walks of life are fascinated with her and often (mainly children) come running up to her without warning.
-If you know dogs, you know this is a no-no. I’ve learned to have patience, as it takes a lot time to explain Pandi’s boundaries, so that everyone who wants to pet her gets the opportunity to do so.
+Like a lot of families, I didn’t grow up with them, so its a concept that was foreign to me.
+Pandi gets so much attention, people from all walks of life are fascinated with her and often (mainly children) come running up to her without warning.
+If you know dogs, you know this is a no-no. I’ve learned to have patience, as it takes a lot time to explain Pandi’s boundaries so everyone that wants to pet her gets the opportunity to do so.
 I’ve learned that you have to respect her for the kind of dog that she is and once you do that you can enjoy all the other wonderful things about her.
-I’ve learned that you have to do this with people, too.
+I’ve learned you have to do this with people, too.
 I’ve learned that trust is earned and it must be respected.
 I’ve learned the true meaning of unconditional love and what it means to ‘protect your pack’.
 I’ve learned to trust her instinct, and because of that relearned to trust my own.
 I’ve learned that dogs can bring all different types of people together and as my dog trainer said to me last year : “the best kind of people you will meet in this world are dog people”.
 Because of Pandi, I’ve learned that statement to be true.
-I’ve learned that there are people in this world who are good, kind and loving.
+I’ve learned there are people in this world whom are good, kind and loving.
 I’ve learned that not everyone you meet has motives, or hidden agendas, and there are people that will accept you for you.
 I never would have moved to this neighborhood had it not been for her & the proximity to the park.
 Because of that I’ve met new friends, all of whom have helped me rehabilitate and rediscover me.
 I don’t even want to think where I would be without this dog.
 Thank you, God, for sending her to me.

 Peace & love

-M & P 💖
+M & P